SASSA Older Persons Grant South Africa – 2026 Complete Guide

 Approved applicants will start receiving payments within 3 months of applying.
 Payments will be backdated to when you applied.

-OLDER PERSONS GRANT PAYMENTS
+HOW IS THE OLDER PERSONS GRANT PAID?

 Your Old Age Pension Grant will be paid in any of these 3 ways (depending on your preference):